nongyulin/Reproduction-of-Kaggle-Great-Works/README.md

 * Done By: J.Jones
 * Language: Python

-## 12 Fraud Detection with Naive Bayes Classifier
+## 12 Logistic Regression Implementation
  * Dataset:
-	+ 1 Credit Card Fraud Detection
+	+ 1 Breast Cancer Wisconsin (Diagnostic) Data Set
-* Done By: Lovedeep Saini
+* Done By: DATAI
 * Language: Python

-> - This is a very good example for **unbalanced data**!
-> - Pay attention to the prediction results with selections of different features.
-> - Pay attention to results comparison.
-> - Five metrics are used at this example: confusion matrix, recall score, precision score, f1 score, accuracy score, ROC AUC
-> - LogisticRegression works really bad for unbalanced dataset.
-> - For a certain algorithm, even some metrics give good results(e.g. recall score and accuracy score), other metrics could be bad(e.g. precision score and f1 score)
+> - Good to learn LR from this script, and also the way that using functions to make the script neat and clean.

 ## 13 Price analysis and Linear Regression
  * Dataset: